Thoth-Namesystem/hathor-rfcs/text/thoth-namer.md

 def validate_name(self, name: str) -> bool:
 ```

-Implements name validation rules:
-- Length between 3-32 characters
+Validates name format:
+- Must be non-empty
+- Cannot start or end with hyphen `-`
-- Only lowercase letters, numbers, and hyphens allowed
+- Only lowercase letters, numbers, and hyphens are allowed
-- No hyphens at beginning or end
-- Non-empty string

 ### check_name_existence